open/close all folders

 - The Jak and Daxter series frequently features this trope.
+The first game features two power cells that have you following the rings on zoomer, with the second one featuring rings requiring to hit a rock to be launched in the air or rapidly navigating narrow walkway.
 Jak II: Renegade's difficulty ranks at or just below Nintendo Hard.
 In addition to having an "accelerator ring" race that ranks in the top 3 hardest missions of the game, there are numerous optional ring races that are much harder than the rest of the game.
 Jak 3: Wastelander repeats this.